keithallatt/HierarchicalMultiLabelClassification/README.md

 - update teacher forcing probability in model
 - rescale model diagram so it looks good on main Github page
 - can add Latex support to model explanations (i.e. L subscript 1 instead of L1)
-- maybe provide detailed GRU parameter breakdown for model parameter section
+- highlight where GRU parameters come from in the model parameters section
 - change multi-label classification to hierarchical multi-class classification
+- include graph in intro which highlights the difference between standard multi-class classification and our hierarchical multi-label classification